ivvvan2261/node-typescript-koa-rest/README.md

 | shelljs                         | Portable Unix shell commands for Node.js                              |

 To install or update these dependencies you can use `npm install` or `npm update`.

-## Changelog

-### 1.6.0
- - CI migrated from Travis to Github actions
- - cron dependency -> register cron jobs
- - Node app dockerized -> now is directly pushed as a docker image to Heroku from CI, not using any webhook
- - Added postman integration tests, executed from Github actions CI using Newman
- - Added locust load tests, executed from Github actions CI
- - PRs merged: [47](https://github.com/javieraviles/node-typescript-koa-rest/pull/47), [48](https://github.com/javieraviles/node-typescript-koa-rest/pull/48) and [49](https://github.com/javieraviles/node-typescript-koa-rest/pull/49).
-Thanks to everybody!

-### 1.5.0
- - koa-swagger-decorator -> generate [swagger docs](https://node-typescript-koa-rest.herokuapp.com/swagger-html) with decorators in the endpoints
- - Split routes into protected and unprotected.
-Hello world + swagger docs are not proteted by jwt
- - some dependencies have been updated

-### 1.4.2
- - Fix -> `npm run watch-server` is now working properly live-reloading changes in the code [Issue 39](https://github.com/javieraviles/node-typescript-koa-rest/issues/39).
- - Fix -> Logging levels were not correctly mapped.
-Thanks to @atamano for the PR [Pull Request 35](https://github.com/javieraviles/node-typescript-koa-rest/pull/35)
- - Some code leftovers removed

-### 1.4.1
-- Fix -> After updating winston to 3.0.0, it was throwing an error when logging errors into file
-- Fix -> Config in config.ts wasn't implementing IConfig interface

-### 1.4.0
-- Dotenv lib updated, no changes needed (they are dropping node4 support)
-- Class-validator lib updated, no chages needed (cool features added like IsPhoneNumber or custom context for decorators)
-- Winston lib updated to 3.0.0, some amendments needed to format the console log.
-Removed the @types as Winston now supports Typescript natively!
-- Some devDependencies updated as well

-### 1.3.0
-- CORS added
-- Syntax full REST
-- Some error handling improvement

-### 1.2.0
-- Heroku deployment added

-### 1.1.0
-- Added Helmet for security
-- Some bad practices await/async fixed